HeroicFelon/dbproj/Project Requirements Document.markdown

 ## 1. Introduction

 This document outlines the requirements for a system designed to automate the research and collection phase of your workflow, while enhancing your private database with advanced functionalities.
-You currently read dozens of science and technology articles daily and save them manually.
-The goal is to streamline this process and add intelligent features like sentiment analysis, classification, named entity recognition, keyword extraction, EEI identification, and AI-assisted lead and research plan generation.
+You can use this as a reference for implementation and further feature planning.

 ## 2. Current Workflow

 You conduct online research on developments in science and technology, reading dozens of articles daily from various online sources and saving them to a private database.
-This manual process is time-consuming, and you seek to automate it while adding advanced analytical capabilities.
+This manual process is time-consuming and difficult to scale as your interests and information sources grow.

 ## 3. System Overview